 Australia’s ETA (subclass 651) program was initiated in 1996.
 However, the latest ETA was implemented in 2013 and different nationalities, such as the French, can now apply.
 The logic behind this is quite simple.
 International travelers can use the internet to conveniently apply for their visa and get it very quickly.
 The 2013 ETA was updated to allow you to travel to Australia for both business and tourism purposes.

 ETA for French citizens will allow you to stay in Australia for a maximum of 90 days Per Entry over a 1 year after issued.
 Before applying, remember that there are a couple of general requirements you have to meet:

 Secondly, you shouldn’t be convicted for a crime with a sentence of 1 year or longer, regardless of the sentence has been completed.

 After that, check your eligibility.
 Simply use iVisa's visa checker tool to see if you are eligible or not.
 The information will be provided instantly.
 Once you crossed the things above off your checklist, go ahead and apply online.

 Applying online is more convenient than visiting an Australian embassy.
 Simply provide the required documents.
 It is advisable to collect them before proceeding to fill in the form.
 Don’t worry because iVisa requires just a couple of documents.
 Here’s the list.

-- Mode of payment – you need to pay for iVisa’s services before you can submit your application. iVisa accepts either credit or a debit card payment.
+Mode of payment – you need to pay for iVisa’s services before you can submit your application. iVisa accepts either credit or debit card payment.
 Conveniently, PayPal payments are accepted as well.

 In addition to the two things listed above, you have to answer a few questions.
-Most are just simple question so they are easy to answer.
-Simply state the reasons for your travel and among other things.
-It is advisable that you answer the questions accurately.
+Most are just easy questions, so don't worry.
+Simply state the reasons for your travel and among a few other things.
+It is advisable that you answer the questions honestly.

 After completing this stage, you can proceed and complete the application form.
 Although it is already easy, iVisa still provides customer support.
 For assistance, they are available 24/7.